img

 View all treatments

 You can’t pick an antibiotic on your own, because they are prescription drugs.
-When your doctor chooses an antibiotic to treat your UTI, she’ll try to weigh the expected effectiveness of the drug against its possible side effects.
-If you only have mild symptoms and the bacteria can easily be eradicated, the doctor will try to minimize side effect risk.
-In the U.S. market the following FDA-approved antibiotics are available for treating UTI:
+When your doctor chooses an antibiotic to treat your UTI, they will try to weigh the effectiveness of the drug against its possible side effects.
+In the U.S. market, these are some of the available FDA-approved antibiotics for treating a UTI:

-• Macrobid (nitrofurantoin) is a popular choice of doctors, as its side effects are mild to moderate and because it does a good job a precisely targeting UTI bacteria, leaving the good bacteria in your body intact.
+• Macrobid (nitrofurantoin) is a popular choice, as its side effects are mild to moderate and because it does a good job of precisely targeting bacteria in the bladder, leaving the good bacteria in your body intact.
 Moreover, nitrofurantoin is deemed a relatively safe choice for pregnant women in the 2nd and 3rd trimesters.

-• Cipro (ciprofloxaxin) used to be the most prescribed antibiotic treatment for UTI, but, as often is the case with long-running antibiotics, bacteria have learned to cope with it, i.e., they’ve become more resistant against it.
-Moreover, side effects of ciprofloxaxin can be serious, including tendon rupture and heart problems.
-It therefore no longer is a popular choice for treating simple UTI, but when the UTI has caused a kidney infection the drug is still used because it more easily gets to the kidneys than other antibiotics.
+• Cipro (ciprofloxacin) used to be the most prescribed antibiotic treatment for UTIs, but, as often is the case with long-running antibiotics, bacteria have become more resistant against it.
+Moreover, side effects of ciprofloxaxin are rare but can be serious, including tendon rupture and heart rhythm problems.
+It is therefore no longer as popular for first-line treatment.
+However, when a UTI travels to the kidneys, it is still used, as it more easily penetrates the kidneys than some other antibiotics.

 • Bactrim is a combination of two antibiotics: trimethoprim and sulfamethoxazole.
-It’s sort of an all-purpose antibiotic that treats everything from bronchitis and ear infections to simple UTI.
-It has a long track record going for it and side effects generally are mild to moderate.
+It’s sort of an all-purpose antibiotic that treats everything from skin and ear infections to simple UTIs.
+It has a long track record going for it and side effects are generally mild to moderate.

-• Keflex (cephalexin) is the newcomer in the list.
-Traditionally used to treat infections of the ears, skin and respiratory tract, this antibiotic in recent years has become more popular for UTI treatment, especially when there’s a kidney infection or the risk of it happening.
-It stepped in to fill the void left by cirpofloxaxin.
+• Keflex (cephalexin) is traditionally used to treat infections of the ears, skin and respiratory tract.
+In recent years it has become more popular for UTI treatment.

-• Monurol (fosfomycyin) is an antibiotic that specifically targets bladder infections or other forms of simple UTI as well as prostate infections.
+• Monurol (fosfomycyin) is an antibiotic that specifically targets bladder or prostate infections.
 It won’t help against bacterial infections in the kidneys, though.
+Fosfomycin can be helpful for some stubborn bacteria that does not respond to more common treatment, but is not commonly prescribed for uncomplicated infection.

-Now you know the most common UTI antibiotics.
-Your doctor will help you choose the best treatment option for your specific UTI case.
-Aside from considering the intensity level of your UTI and the side effects, another consideration that is becoming increasingly important is bacteria’s drug resistance against UTI.
+Now you know some common antibiotics that are effective for treating a UTI.
+Your doctor will help you choose the best treatment option for your specific case.
+Aside from considering the intensity level of your UTI and the side effects, another increasingly important consideration is bacterial drug resistance against common antibiotics.

-In many U.S. hospitals it’s common now to test which bacteria strain is causing the UTI in order to assign the antibiotic that works most effectively against it, i.e., that the bacteria is the least resistant against.
+In hospitalized patients, urine cultures will be assessed to determine exactly which bacteria is causing the infection, and what antibiotics it will respond to.
 The NYC Department of Health even launched a mobile app that allows doctors to view a list of UTI strains and which antibiotics they are resistant to.
-So, when you suffer from an UTI, make sure to ask your doctor to test the bacteria strain.
-That will ensure that the most appropriate antibiotic will be prescribed to you.
+Even with a simple UTI, determining the specific bacteria will ensure that the most appropriate antibiotic is prescribed.

 References: